 WEBSTER-Robert S. Voorhis age 73 passed away Monday, April 22, 2019 at Harrington at Hubbard Hospital, Webster, MA.
 He leaves his wife of 53 years, Theresa R. (LaPlante) Voorhis of Webster.
-He also leaves a son Robert J. Voorhis of Dudley and a daughter, Lisa Marie Collins and her husband Jeffrey of Webster, 4 grandchildren, Olivia and Kylie Voorhis, Lauryn and Amanda Collins.
-He was born in Danielson, CT son of the late Raymond Fontaine and To place an In-Memoriam, Card of Thanks, Birthday or Anniversary Greeting, in the Villager Newspapers the deadline is Monday at noon for that week.
+He also leaves a son Robert J. Voorhis of Dudley and a daughter, Lisa Marie Collins and her husband Jeffrey of Webster, 4 grandchildren, Olivia and Kylie Voorhis , Lauryn and Amanda Collins.
+He was born in Danielson, CT son of the late Raymond Fontaine and

-Ad prices are \$15 for a 2x3 (actual size 2.4" x 3") or \$25 for a 3x4 (3.7" X 4") or 4x3 (5" x 3").
+In-Memoriam, Card of Thanks, Anniversary Greeting, Villager Newspapers Robert S. Voorhis, 73 the deadline is Monday at noon Ad prices are \$15 for a 2x3 (actual size 2.4" x 3") or \$25 for a 3x4 (3.7" X 4") or 4x3 (5" x 3").
 You can add a photo at no additional cost.

-To send by mail, please mail to Villager Newspapers P.O.
-Box 196 Woodstock, CT 06281 Personal checks, Visa, Master Card, Discover and AMEX are accepted.
-For more information, please call 860-928-1818 or email brenda@villagernewspapers.com and she'll be happy to help!
-Yvonne (Ricard) Voorhis Fontaine lived in and Webster area most of his life.
+Villager Newspapers 196 Woodstock, CT 06281 Personal checks, Visa, Master Card, Discover and For more information, please call 860-928-1818 brenda@villagernewspapers.com and she'll be happy to help!
+Yvonne (Ricard) Voorhis Fontaine lived and in Webster area most of his life.
 He was a retired from Cranston Print Works, Webster, where he was a textile worker.
-Bob enjoyed short wave radios, yard sales, flea markets and music, but most of all quality time with grandchilhis dren and family.
+Bob enjoyed short wave radios, yard sales, flea markets and music, but most of all quality time with his grandchildren and family.
 Calling hours and funeral service will be held Thursday, April 25, 2019 in the Shaw-Majercik Funeral Home, 48 School St., Webster, MA from 5-7 PM with a service in the funeral home at 7 PM burial will be private in Sacred Heart Cemetery, Webster.
-A guest book is available at www.shaw-majercik.com where you may post a condolence or light a candle. and cookouts.
+A guest book is available at www.shaw-majercik.com where you may post a condolence or light a candle.